Abjad/ideassonicas2015/etc/draft.md

 non-computationally-oriented way of solving our compositional problems were available we would consider it immediately.

-INSERT COLLABORATIVE COMPOSITION VIGNETTE #1 HERE.
+[INSERT COLLABORATIVE COMPOSITION VIGNETTE #1 HERE.]

-We now pause to consider the case of compositional collaboration transhistorically.
-It is striking that cases of composerly collaboration across the centuries bring the composer together with agents of allied disciplines but not with other composers (which could be desirable simply for the reason of enjoying each others'' company, learning from each other, and arriving at ideas iteratively through discussion and fruitful, articulate disagreement, in addition to less probable expectations of streamlined production).
-Opera joins composer, conductor, librettist, singers, players, an impresario, critics, marketers and a whole chain of financial functionaries to underwrite and the work as it is readied for stage.
-Singer / songwriter colloborations have for years toiled in moonlighting stints at hotels, knocking off song after song working closely together.
-And obviously composers have collaborated intimately with event curators and musical performers throughout history.
-But the pressing point in these (and other) historically recognizable examples of composerly collaboration is that the composer acts in conjunction not with another composer but with agents of other disciplines altogether.
-We can dub this the 'lone composer' phenomenon as a type of shorthand.
-And then we may ask why this phenomenon of the lone composer is overwhelmingly the historical norm for notated, western music.
-Asked another way, what makes the image of two composers working together on the same score at the same desk so uncommon as to be historically negligible?
-Does the answer lie in a changing understanding of compositional collaboration over time?
-Or is there something inherently isolating in the work of composition itself?
+We now pause briefly to consider the disciplinary orientation of compositional collaboration.
+Cases of composerly collaboration overwhelmingly bring together the composer not with other composers but with practitioners of the other arts.
+Opera joins composer, conductor, librettist, singers, players, impresario, critics, marketers and a whole chain of financial functionaries to underwrite the work as it is readied for stage.
+And singer / songwriter pairs have for years toiled in moonlighting stints at hotels while knocking off song after song.
+But cases of two composers at the same desk working on the same score are almost unattested.
+The distinction is one of intradisciplinarity (composer-to-composer collaboration) as opposed to transdisciplinarity (composer-to-noncomposer collaboration).
+And we find striking in the extreme the commonplace presence of the latter at the almost complete expense of the former.
+Intradisciplinary composer-to-composer collaboration would seem attractive on its face for reasons of composers learning from each other, arriving at ideas iteratively through discussion and just for the simple pleasure of enjoying each others'' company.
+So what is it in composerly collaboration -- or in the social structures that mediate such collaboration -- that so privileges transdisciplinarity at the expense of intradisciplinarity?

+A number of answers are available.
+Some such answers hold potential to help us in our work assessing the roles of new technologies in future cases of collaboration.

-INSERT COLLABORATIVE COMPOSITION VIGNETTE #2 HERE.
+[INSERT COLLABORATIVE COMPOSITION VIGNETTE #2 HERE.]

 In talking about the artistic potentials of new technologies, we should be careful to preserve and then challenge a distinction between content-creation